|Position:||Latent Print Examiner|

 - Ability to testify in court as an expert witness in the field of latent prints

-- Ability to perform administrative and/or technical reviews of casework, reports and worksheets.
+- Ability to perform administrative and technical reviews of casework, reports, and worksheets.

-- Ability to ensure proper chain of custody is maintained at all times.
+- Ability to ensure a proper chain of custody is always maintained.